euberdeveloper/eagletrt-code-generator-old/README.md

 **Parameters:**

 * __src__: Optional.
 The folder where the template files will be fetched from.
 The default is the current folder.
 * __structure__: Optional.
+The path to the json file containing the structure model, used by generators to dynamically generate code about the data structure.
+The default is `structure.model.json`.
-The path to the json file containing the structure, used by generators to dynamically generate code.
-The default is `structure.json`.
+* __config__: Optional.
+The path to the json file containing the config model, used by generators to dynamically generate code about the config parser.
+The default is `config.model.json`.
 * __options__: Optional.
 The options `object` specifying things such as logging, indentation and filters on the files

 **Options parameters:**